magnuspalmblad/shic/README.md

 The [shims.md table](shims.md) contains minimum metadata for all shims, including [EDAM](https://edamontology.org/) data type and format for the shim input and output (the operation typically being [Conversion](https://edamontology.org/), the [domain](http://edamontology.org/topic_0003) and intended use.

-shic is developed as part of the [Workflomics](https://research-software-directory.org/software/workflomics) project.
+shic is developed to support the [Workflomics](https://research-software-directory.org/software/workflomics) project on automated workflow exploration and benchmarking.

 # Notes for developers